SAMMISolutions/docs/doc_posts/_commands-obs-sources/change_audiomonitor.md

 ---
-title: "Source Audio Monitor Type"
+title: "Audio Monitor Type"
-num: 5
+num: 13
 ---

 Changes the monitoring type of an audio source.\